andy327/play-elevators/README.md

 This corresponds to a person pressing the 'up' button at the lobby.
 The dispatcher then has to decide which lift would best serve this request.
 In between steps 1 and 2, the dispatcher is communicating with the best choice of lift and telling it to process the request by heading down to the first floor.
-Once the lift has arrived at the first floor (or perhaps is already there), the lift sends a `RequestServed` message to the dispatcher containing the original request to inform it that the request has been handled.
+Once the lift has arrived at the first floor (or perhaps it's already there), the lift sends a `RequestServed` message to the dispatcher containing the original request to inform it that the request has been handled.
 In step 2, the dispatcher sends the passenger a `LiftReady` message containing a reference to the lift, so that it may further communicate commands to the lift directly.

 Steps 3 through 7 include a series of communications between the lift and the passenger.
 First the passenger will send a `GetOn` message to the lift to attempt to board.
-The lift will then need to verify that there is room for the passenger before allowing them to board by sending either a `PassengerAccepted` or `PassengerRejected` message.
+The lift will then need to verify that there is room for the passenger before allowing them to board, sending either a `PassengerAccepted` or `PassengerRejected` message.
 In the case of the latter, the passenger has to re-attempt making a request with the dispatcher, similar to how in real life a person will let a full elevator car go on ahead, and request an elevator again once the elevator doors have closed.
-If the passenger is accepted, they can proceed to send requests for specific floors to the lift, and await a `RequestServed` message back once they have arrived at their destination, and the passenger is then removed from the lift upon receipt of a `GetOff` message.
+If the passenger is accepted, they can proceed to send requests for specific floors to the lift, and await a `RequestServed` message back once they have arrived at their destination.
+The passenger is then removed from the lift upon receipt of a `GetOff` message.

 Let's also take a look at a request for an elevator at floor 1 while the nearest lift is at floor 2, this time from the perspective of the lift: